lukecav/mybooktable/readme.txt

 This version adds **many** new buy button options, including Apple iBooks & Sony Reader.

 == Changelog ==

+= 2.3.0 =
+* New Kindle Instant Preview feature
+* New versions of style packs, Trademark Compliant and Beautiful
+* New Intera and Lulu Buy Buttons

 = 2.2.3 =
 * Improved HTTPS support